U.S. court reinstates Apple win over Samsung in patent case

 LONDON Online retailer Amazon said on Thursday it would create over 300 new jobs next year when it opens a distribution center in central England, maintaining a wave of investment in Britain.

-NEW YORK A federal appeals court on Friday reinstated a $120 million jury win for Apple Inc (AAPL.O) in a patent infringement case against Samsung (005930.KS), in another stunning twist in the fierce war over patents between the world's top smartphone manufacturers.
+NEW YORK A federal appeals court on Friday reinstated a $120 million jury award for Apple Inc (AAPL.O) against Samsung (005930.KS), in another stunning twist in the fierce patent war between the world's top smartphone manufacturers.

-The full slate of judges on the U.S. Court of Appeals for the Federal Circuit in Washington, D.C. said a previous panel of the same court should not have overturned the verdict related to three iPhone technology patents, last February.
+The full slate of judges on the U.S. Court of Appeals for the Federal Circuit in Washington, D.C., said a previous panel of the same court should not have overturned the verdict in the case involving three iPhone technology patents last February.

+Friday's 8-3 decision said the jury verdict was supported by substantial evidence and that the three-judge appeals court panel did not follow U.S. Supreme Court limits on the scope of its review.

+The appeal stems from a May 2014 verdict from a federal court in San Jose, California, which ordered Samsung to pay $119.6 million for using Apple's patented slide-to-unlock, autocorrect and "quick link" features without permission.

 LONDON Online retailer Amazon said on Thursday it would create over 300 new jobs next year when it opens a distribution center in central England, maintaining a wave of investment in Britain.